Ryūnosuke Akutagawa: Later life

 The final phase of Akutagawa's literary career was marked by deteriorating physical and mental health.
 Much of his work during this period is distinctly autobiographical, some with text taken directly from his diaries.
 His works during this period include Daidōji Shinsuke no hansei ("The Early Life of Daidōji Shinsuke", 1925) and Tenkibo ("Death Register", 1926).

 At this time, Akutagawa had a highly publicized dispute with Jun'ichirō Tanizaki over the importance of structure versus lyricism in stories.
 Akutagawa argued that structure (how the story was told) was more important than the content or plot of the story, whereas Tanizaki argued the opposite.

 Akutagawa's final works include Kappa (1927), a satire based on the eponymous creature from Japanese folklore, Haguruma ("Spinning Gears" or "Cogwheels", 1927), Aru ahō no isshō ("A Fool's Life" or "The Life of a Stupid Man"), and Bungeiteki na, amari ni bungeiteki na ("Literary, All Too Literary", 1927).

 Towards the end of his life, Akutagawa suffered from visual hallucinations and anxiety over the fear that he had inherited his mother's mental disorder.
 In 1927, he survived a suicide attempt, together with a friend of his wife.
 He later died of suicide after taking an overdose of Veronal, which had been given to him by Mokichi Saitō on 24 July of the same year.
-In his suicide note, addressed to his friend Masao Kume, he wrote that he felt a "vague insecurity" (ぼんやりした不安, bon'yari shita fuan) about the future.
+In his suicide note titled A Note to a Certain Old Friend (或旧友へ送る手記, Aru Kyūyū e Okuru Shuki) (addressed to his friend Masao Kume) he wrote that he felt a "vague sense of unease" (ぼんやりした不安, bon'yari shita fuan) about the future.
 He was 35 years old.